Govt agencies working with hotels to build up SHN capacity

 Education Minister Lawrence Wong, co-chair of the multi-ministry task force handling Covid-19, said government agencies are engaging with hotels to build up sufficient capacity for these needs as tightened border control measures go into force on Friday just before midnight.

-The authorities announced yesterday that due to the worsening global situation, all travellers with recent travel history to higher-risk countries or regions will be required to serve a 21-day SHN at dedicated facilities, up from 14.
+The authorities announced on Tuesday (May 4) that due to the worsening global situation, all travellers with recent travel history to higher-risk countries or regions will be required to serve a 21-day SHN at dedicated facilities, up from 14.

 The minister was responding to a question during a press conference on whether directives have been given to hotels to cancel staycations that have already been booked.
 He said government agencies overseeing SHN facilities are currently engaging hotels.